-Reviews are a type of indirect marketing that involve customers writing their opinions about a company’s products or services on sites such as Amazon and Yelp.
-These reviews can be beneficial to your indirect marketing tactics, as potential customers often make purchase decisions based on these reviews.
+Reviews are a type of indirect marketing that involves customers writing their opinions about a company’s products or services on sites such as Amazon and Yelp.
+These reviews can be beneficial to your indirect tactics, as potential customers often make purchase decisions based on these reviews.

-Finally, when executing indirect marketing tactics, make sure to target customers that are likely to refer to your product or service.
+- Finally, when executing indirect tactics, make sure to target customers who are likely to refer to your product or service.
 Identifying influencers in your industry or target market can help you ensure that indirect efforts are reaching the right people.

 By following these tips and understanding how it works, you can effectively reach potential customers without spending a ton of money on traditional advertising methods.

 This is an indirect tactic that encourages your customers to refer their friends and family in exchange for rewards.
 Such type of indirect marketing focuses on wide-spreading the brand’s reach without directly connecting to the target audiences.